-10 Matthew Jenkins and Isabelle Büchner, "The Relationship between Corruption and Protest," (Berlin: Transparency International, May 20, 2021).
+Matthew Jenkins and Isabelle Büchner, "The Relationship between Corruption and Protest," (Berlin: Transparency International, May 20, 2021).

-11 See Transparency International Defence & Security, 'Publications'
+See Transparency International Defence & Security, 'Publications'

-12 Rida Lyammouri and Youssef Eddazi, "Russian Interference in Africa: Disinformation and Mercenaries," Policy Brief PB-20/60 (Policy Center for the New South, June 30, 2020).
+Rida Lyammouri and Youssef Eddazi, "Russian Interference in Africa: Disinformation and Mercenaries," Policy Brief PB-20/60 (Policy Center for the New South, June 30, 2020).

-13 Martin Hala, "A New Invisible Hand: Authoritarian Corrosive Capital and the Repurposing of Democracy" (Washington D.C.: National Endowment for Democracy, March 2020).
+Martin Hala, "A New Invisible Hand: Authoritarian Corrosive Capital and the Repurposing of Democracy" (Washington D.C.: National Endowment for Democracy, March 2020).

-is notable that the rising new global powers do not abide by the governance and anti-corruption standards that are promoted by global governance entities.14 resources.15 It is becoming a flash point through the domestic forces of populism, sectarianism, and rising socioeconomic inequalities, which are bringing about increasingly unstable democratic backsliding.
+is notable that the rising new global powers do not abide by the governance and anti-corruption standards that are promoted by global governance entities.

+Corruption is also a consequence of the immense instability that states are currently facing.
+This includes global pandemics (even beyond COVID-19) and economic downturns, which are forcing states to act quickly and without the necessary safeguards to protect state resources.
+It is becoming a flash point through the domestic forces of populism, sectarianism, and rising socioeconomic inequalities, which are bringing about increasingly unstable democratic backsliding.
 Finally, there is technological disruption that is often appealing for governments that seek to limit human casualties in the operational theatre, but which increases the potential for undue influence from the private sector, because of the highly technical nature of such innovations.